-6. SCOPE OF WORK
+(6) SCOPE OF WORK

-The Recipient shall perform the work in accordance with the Program Budget and Scope of Work, Attachments A and C of this Agreement.
+The Recipient shall perform the work in accordance with the Budget (Attachment A) and Scope of Work (Attachment B), of this Agreement.

-7. PERIOD OF AGREEMENT
+(7) PERIOD OF AGREEMENT

-This Agreement shall begin July 1, 2018 and shall end on June 30, 2019, unless terminated earlier in accordance with the provisions of Paragraph (16) of this Agreement.
-In accordance with section 215.971(1)(d), Florida Statutes, the Recipient may expend funds authorized by this Agreement "only for allowable costs resulting from obligations incurred during" the period of agreement.
+This Agreement shall begin July 1, 2019 upon execution by both parties and shall end on June 30, 2020, unless terminated earlier in accordance with the provisions of Paragraph (16) TERMINATION.
+In accordance with Section 215.971(1)(d), Florida Statutes, the Recipient may expend funds authorized by this Agreement "only for allowable costs resulting from obligations incurred during" the period of agreement.

-8. FUNDING
+(8) FUNDING